chiafactory/plotorder/README.md

 Some manual intervention may be needed for multi-node execution in order for nodes to divide work.
 Once one node starts downloading a specific plot, that plot won't be processed by any other node.

+### Final notes

+* When the script starts, it may show 0% downloaded at the first check even if the plot is partially downloaded already since download starts in a new thread which may not be synchronized with the reporting message at the beginning.
+* Once the download is complete, it may happen that a warning appear in log files / on console output that a download failed since a thread is not yet synchronized with the application state.
+In the next check, the download should be finished and the plot set as expired.